charlestheprogrammer/charlestheprogrammer/README.md

 ### <div align="center">I'm Charles, an IT student at EPITA.
 I like Apple's mindset. 👨‍ | 💻</div>

-- 👽 I’m currently working for [Alien6 Startup](https://alien6.com) and on an [OCR project](https://github.com/Bitarrays/Lambda.git/)
+- 👽 I’m currently working for [Alien6 Startup](https://alien6.com) and on a [Startup](https://bitarrays.fr)

-- 📚 I’m currently learning TypeScript
+- 📚 I’m currently learning React Native

 - 🏎 I'm motorsports and karting enthusiast